Things to Do in Amman

 The Roman Theater is one of Amman’s most recognizable historical landmarks.

-Built into the hills of Downtown, the theater continues to attract visitors interested in:
+Built into the hills of Downtown, the theater continues to attract visitors interested in: Roman history, Architecture, Photography, and Cultural heritage

 The surrounding area also gives visitors access to markets, cafés, and local street life nearby.